buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedInfrastructureElements/Entities/IfcReinforcedSoil.md

 # IfcReinforcedSoil

-Soil reinforced or stabilized by some mechanical or chemical method.
+Soil reinforced or stabilized by some mechanical or chemical method.<!-- end of definition -->

 ## Attributes